USTS November 2, 2019 Fall Meeting

 Mr. Brinkman asked Mr. Schmidt to discuss allowing drivers to pick the type of start they want to use specifically 125cc Hydro and 250cc Hydro.
 There was discussion regarding what race courses, timing with running daily schedule, determining position for first heat and needing personnel to watch the lanes.
 Discussion occurred as to whether 350cc Hydro should be included.
 It was agreed that a survey would be sent to the 125cc Hydro, 250cc Hydro and 350 hydro drivers that were raced during the 2019 season.
 Information will be disseminated as quickly as possible after the survey is received.

 Mr. Brinkman requested that Mr. Bosnich III explain raising USTS Membership Fees by $25.00 a year.
 He noted that the extra money would be put into a Promotional Fund to be used to gain new race sites as well as to assist the Driver’s School.
 There was discussion as to what memberships should be considered and when would this increase be implemented.
-After some more discussion, the Board on a motion duly made and carried, the regular Racing Membership effective April 1, 2019 and the $25.00 would be maintained in a separate bank account.
+After some more discussion, the Board on a motion duly made and carried, the regular Racing Membership effective April 1, 2020 to be $100.00 and the $25.00 would be maintained in a separate bank account.

 Mr. Brinkman asked that Mr. Bosnich II present the recommendation that any driver that signs up or is assigned for Tear Down/Cleanup at the race site and does not show up, would not receive their Show Money.
 It was agreed that the Board would discuss and review any recommendations.